 Dave The Barbarian

 I do not know what they did to sneak this one under the noses of the Disney censors but while this show looks like a silly program for kids the underlying sarcasm is a blast.
 There are a lot of inside jokes, both about animation, and politics, and references, slams actually, to aspects of modern life.
 Disney was been rather ambivalent about this one.
-It was abruptly cancelled after a couple seasons.
+It advertized it heavely, even did a bit of a tye in with Kim Possible.Then it was abruptly cancelled after a couple seasons and all mention of it erased.
 It has not appeared on DVD, online video, and there doesn’t appear to be any reference to it on the Disney site.
 It’s like it never was, which is unfortunate.

 Artwork and character design reminds me of Erica 7.
 A kid is the only survivor of a school massacre and is tried and convicted of the crime, which he did not commit.
 He’s sent to Deadman Wonderland, a privately run prison that is also a theme park where the inmates are the entertainment.
 It is above the law because the powerful are corrupt and can do what they want, the warden is a sadist who wants only obedience, and the man that really runs things is a psychopath that is ‘investigating’ people like the Red Man that massacred the class.
 The public watching the literal bloodbath and carnage that is the entertainment in Deadman Wonderland, spout enthusiastically about the great special effects.
 Very Disturbing.
 Very Violent.
 Remember though: Abuse of prisoners has happened.
 There are private for profit prisons.
 There are people that have been railroaded into prison for ulterior reasons.
 There are sadists and psychopaths in charge.
 Unbelievable carnage is used as entertainment by millions.
 This is a black, disturbing series with an important message.
 I have to admit though, torture porn is not my thing so I quit after just a couple of episodes.